protegeproject/swrltab-plugin/README.md

 #### View the Plugin Tabs in Protégé

-The SWRLTab and SQWRLTab can be enabled via the Window | Tabs menu.
+The SWRLTab and SQWRLTab can be enabled via the 'Window -> Tabs' menu item.

-#### Example plug-in screenshots
+#### Example Plug-in Screenshots

 SWRLTab: